JOB OPENING: COMMUNICATIONS DIRECTOR

 - Work closely with staff to draft or edit internal and external materials, including messaging documents, electronic communications, grant proposals, etc.

-- Work with consultants and volunteers (printers, copywriters, designers, direct mail consultants, broadcast media firms) to facilitate creative work not directly conducted by Basic Rights Oregon staff.
+- Work with consultants and volunteers (printers, copywriters, designers, direct mail consultants, broadcast media firms) to facilitate creative work not created in-house.

-Basic Rights Oregon seeks candidates who excel in relationship-building, are results-oriented, and have strong project management skills.
+Basic Rights Oregon seeks candidates who are results-oriented, excel at strategic message development and communications, and have strong media relations skills.
 The ideal candidate will have:

-- At least 5 years of related experience, including 3+ years communications experience.
+- At least 5 years of related experience, including 3+ years communications experience and a demonstrable track record in media relations.

 - Strong writing and editing skills.
 Attention to detail and ability to meet deadlines.